User: unknown || Login || NEWS: WCFA2024, Two lectures in Prague, Records from W2TFP, FABER funded!

 Why is FABER necessary - the paper

-If you are new here and you wish to join us, the simplest way is to contact Jan Papuga.
-It is practical to to join our mail list (note that this is a different mail list than the mail list used for the WCFA workskhops and PragTic-related activities):
+If you want to take part in FABER, contact also Jan Papuga.
+It is practical to to join our mail list (note that this is a different mail list than the mail list used for the WCFA workskhops and PragTic-related activities) to get the first hand information:

 Subscribe to our mail list